mpv-player/mpv/DOCS/man/options.rst

         ...

-    Each block of metadata, along with the non-metadata lines after it, defines a single pass.
-Each pass can set the following metadata:
+    Each section of metadata, along with the non-metadata lines after it, defines a single block.
+There are currently two types of blocks, HOOKs and TEXTUREs.

-    DESC <title>
-        User-friendly description of the pass.
-This is the name used when representing this shader in the list of passes for property `vo-passes`.
+    A ``TEXTURE`` block can set the following options:

+    TEXTURE <name> (required)
+        The name of this texture.
+Hooks can then bind the texture under this name using BIND.
+This must be the first option of the texture block.

+    SIZE <width> [<height>] [<depth>]
+        The dimensions of the texture.
+The height and depth are optional.
+The type of texture (1D, 2D or 3D) depends on the number of components specified.

+    COMPONENTS <n>
+        The number of components per texel contained in the texture.
+Defaults to 1.

+    FORMAT <spec>
+        The texture format for the samples.
+A valid texture specification is the number of bits followed by a single letter which is either ``f`` (for float), ``i`` (for uint) or ``u`` (for unorm), for example ``32f``.
+Defaults to ``8i``.

+    FILTER <LINEAR|NEAREST>
+        The min/magnification filter used when sampling from this texture.

+    BORDER <CLAMP|REPEAT|MIRROR>
+        The border wrapping mode used when sampling from this texture.

+    Following the metadata is a string of bytes in hexadecimal notation that define the raw texture data, corresponding to the format specified by `FORMAT`, on a single line with no extra whitespace.

+    A ``HOOK`` block can set the following options:

     HOOK <name> (required)
         The texture which to hook into.
 May occur multiple times within a metadata block, up to a predetermined limit.
 See below for a list of hookable textures.

+    DESC <title>
+        User-friendly description of the pass.
+This is the name used when representing this shader in the list of passes for property `vo-passes`.

     BIND <name>
-        Loads a texture and makes it available to the pass, and sets up macros to enable accessing it.
-See below for a list of set macros.
+        Loads a texture (either coming from mpv or from a ``TEXTURE`` block) and makes it available to the pass.
+When binding textures from mpv, this will also set up macros to facilitate accessing it properly.
+See below for a list.
 By default, no textures are bound.
 The special name HOOKED can be used to refer to the texture that triggered this pass.

     SAVE <name>
         Gives the name of the texture to save the result of this pass into.
 By